Hamish Mahaddie: Post RAF career

 Following his career in the RAF, Mahaddie worked as an electronics consultant for the Armed Forces.
 While still in the service he had located Lancasters for the film The Dam Busters in 1955.
 Many film projects from the fifties were shot in black and white, and their producers were able to make use of wartime footage taken by official sources of the armed services, but for close shots and interiors the aircraft were needed.
 Mahaddie was able to procure them.

 After he retired from the military he became involved in a great number of films.
 This developed following his involvement in the film 633 Squadron (1964).
 Running into difficulty getting aircraft for the project, one of the production people asked about if there was anyone familiar with Mosquitos, and Mahaddie's name came up.
 He ended up acquiring 11 Mosquitos for the picture, and the aircrews to fly them.
 He soon became known amongst the film industry as a resource, both in the procurement of aircraft, maintenance teams and aircrew for the films and in consulting in the realism in their portrayals of the RAF.
 After the filming of 633 Squadron was completed Mahaddie purchased one of the aircraft, Mosquito RS712.
 He used it to fly back and forth to various locations before selling it 8 years later in 1972.
 Other films Mahaddie worked on include Operation Crossbow (1965) and Mosquito Squadron, the 1969 sequel to 633 Squadron.

 Another major project for Mahaddie was the James Bond film You Only Live Twice (1967).
 For the film's special weapons sequence he asked Ken Wallis, a former RAF Wing Commander and the designer of an autogyro, to demonstrate his machine for the movie's producer.
 Said Wallis "The next thing I knew Group Captain Hamish Mahaddie, the famous RAF Pathfinder chap, who was the aviation consultant for EON Productions, was on the phone asking me to bring one of my Autogyros down to Pinewood Studios.
 He said, "It’s to do with a Bond movie."
 Speaking with Wallis afterwards, Mahaddie described his successful audition: "You started the engine up and it made a terrible noise that echoed round all the buildings.
-Off the breaks and away you disappeared in a cloud of dust heading straight for the railway sleepers.
+Off the brakes and away you disappeared in a cloud of dust heading straight for the railway sleepers.
 Then out of the dust you came, and flew straight up into the blue sky... and you were in the Bond movie."
 Mahaddie gave Wallis' autogyro its nickname.
 Part of an old RAF tradition was to refer to anyone in the RAF with the last name of Wallace or Wallis as "Nellie", after the turn of the century stage singer Nellie Wallace.
 Thus, on the James Bond set Wallis' autogyro came to be known as "Little Nellie".